 Instead, ice cream is a bit more expensive for me which makes it a treat.

 How Do You Use Coupons?

 Given that there are billions of coupons redeemed every year, I’m pretty certain that I’m an outlier when it comes to coupons.

 What are your thoughts on coupons?
+Do you agree there is a hidden cost of coupons?
 Do you use them for everything, just for some things, or not at all?
 Why do you think manufacturers make so many of them?!

 Photos by misscrabette.